panajachel guatemala lake atitlanPin

 Even though, in my opinion, it is heaven on earth, it’s not for everyone.
 Like any place on the planet, there is bad that comes with the good.
 If you can handle the bad, and take it all with a grain of salt, then you’ll be just fine.

-In most neighbourhoods, no matter where you go, you will hear dogs barking all night.
+In most neighborhoods, no matter where you go, you will hear dogs barking all night.
 Every night.
 Bring earplugs.

 If you don’t like being harassed by street vendors constantly, this might not be the place for you, but remember, they are all just trying to support their families.
 This is their job.

-Everywhere you look you see beauty.
-The ladies in their native dresses, the cute little tuk tuks, all the colours of the clothes, blankets, tapestries, wall hangings etc., and the surrounding mountains.
+Everywhere you look, you see beauty.
+The ladies in their native dresses, the cute little tuk tuks, all the colors of the clothes, blankets, tapestries, wall hangings, etc., and the surrounding mountains.

 street vendor on Santander in panajachel guatemalaPin